 Marks & Spencer’s flagship store on Oxford Street boasts 170,000 square feet of prime West End retail space.

-Marks & Spencer’s management team approved the use of façade gommage® as the only realistic option without scaffolding, enabling the store to continue trading as normal during the work.
-Moreover, Thomann-Hanry® were able to complete the cleaning work in just 14 days.
+The Marks & Spencer management team approved the use of façade gommage® as the only realistic option without scaffolding, enabling the store to continue trading as normal during the work.
+Moreover, Thomann-Hanry® were able to complete the cleaning work in just fourteen days.
 Since completion, figures have confirmed that trade was unaffected by Thomann-Hanry®’s cleaning work.